codefeathers/qask/README.md

 # qask

-Tasks queued to run in intervals.
+Queue tasks to run in intervals sequentially with fixed concurrency.
 Useful for ratelimiting API requests and the such.

+Small and has no dependencies, for node and the browser.

 ## Usage